trendscenter/docker-resource-usage/README.md

 `while true; do docker stats --no-stream | tee -a stats.txt; sleep 1; done`

 where `stats.txt` is the filename you want to save the data to.
+Credit to this [post](https://github.com/moby/moby/issues/22618) for that command.
 Once the process is finished, hit `ctrl+c` to stop the recording.

 This command will create a file that looks like this: